echolab-stanford/Hitchhikers-Guide-to-ECHOLab/docs/contribute.md

     the merge by using the `--force` flag, or just by forcing it on the PR.
 This might be the right call 95% of the times, be sure of not be the 5%.

+## Hot-fixes and easy changes

+If you are modifying a single file, or just solving small text changes, you can use the Github editor to modify the file.
+Just go to the `.md` file you want to modity and click the ✏️: button (you can also press the <kbd>E</kbd> key).
+Once you make your changes, be sure of select the option _Create a new branch for this commit and start a pull request_.

+If you consider your change can be directly commited to `main`, you are wrong.
+Leave it as a PR and find your nearest ECHOer to have a conversation about your change, and then both merge the PR!
+We ❤️  teamwork.

 [condaenv]: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
 [conda]: https://docs.conda.io/en/latest/miniconda.html
 [mkdocs]: https://www.mkdocs.org/